Skip to main content

 The Spotlight Effect: When Self-Consciousness Takes Over

 This self-consciousness is not a sign of weakness.
-It is a cognitive development milestone.
-Your tween's brain is developing the capacity for meta-cognition—thinking about their own thinking—and one of the side effects is an acute awareness of how they might appear to others.
-Developmental research shows that this heightened social awareness peaks between ages 10 and 13 and can be a significant predictor of social anxiety if children do not develop adequate coping strategies.
+It is actually a sign of brain growth.
+Your tween is developing the ability to think about their own thinking—and one of the side effects is an intense awareness of how they might look to others.
+Research shows that this heightened social awareness peaks between ages 10 and 13 and can tip into social anxiety if kids do not develop ways to manage it.

 Signs to watch for